Definition of Total Quality Management

 The above process can be accomplished using the tools for TQM mentioned hereunder.

 The following are the basic tools for achieving TQM:

 Cause-and-effect diagram assists in identifying the possible causes for an effect and sorts ideas into suitable categories.

-Check sheet is an organized and arranged form for accumulating data.
+A check sheet is an organized and arranged form for accumulating data.
 This tool can be utilized for a number of purposes.

 The changes in the process over time are portrayed in control charts.

-Histogram portrays frequency distributions and determines how often a specific value occurs in a set of data.
+A histogram portrays frequency distributions and determines how often a specific value occurs in a set of data.

-It is a bar graph displaying more significant factors over the rest.
+The pareto chart is a bar graph displaying more significant factors over the rest.

 Total Quality Management Examples